vmware/photon/docs/photon-admin-guide.md

 Network configuration files for systemd-networkd reside in /etc/systemd/network and /usr/lib/systemd/network.
 Example:

 	root@photon-rc [ ~ ]# ls /etc/systemd/network/
-	10-dhcp-en.network
+	99-dhcp-en.network

-By default, when Photon OS starts, it creates a DHCP network configuration file, or rule, which appears in /etc/systemd/network, the highest priority directory for network configuration files:
+By default, when Photon OS starts, it creates a DHCP network configuration file, or rule, which appears in /etc/systemd/network, the highest priority directory for network configuration files with the lowest priority filename:

-	cat /etc/systemd/network/10-dhcp-en.network
+	cat /etc/systemd/network/99-dhcp-en.network
 	[Match]
 	Name=e*